Indians SP Carlos Carrasco Diagnosed with Leukemia

 Indians SP Carlos Carrasco Diagnosed with LeukemiaJuly 6, 2019

-Cleveland Indians starting pitcher Carlos Carrasco said he's been diagnosed with leukemia, a cancer impacting blood and bone marrow, but noted the condition is "under control."
+Cleveland Indians starting pitcher Carlos Carrasco said Friday that he's been diagnosed with leukemia, a cancer impacting blood and bone marrow, but noted the condition is "under control."

 Carrasco, who last pitched May 30 and was placed on the 10-day injured list June 5 with what the team called a "blood condition," provided the update on his status to Frank Camilo of CDN 37 in the Dominican Republic (via Craig Calcaterra of NBC Sports).

+"This is going to make me stronger than I've ever been." - Carlos Carrasco Stay #CookieStrong.
+We ❤️ you! https://t.co/KokfX0wayr

 The 32-year-old Venezuela native is traditionally one of the American League's best starters.
-He owns a career 3.78 ERA and 1.19 WHIP with 1,206 strikeouts in 1159.1 career innings since making his MLB debut with the Tribe in 2009.
+He owns a career 3.78 ERA and 1.19 WHIP with 1,206 strikeouts in 1159.1 career innings since making his MLB debut with Cleveland in 2009.

-Carrasco wasn't pitching up to his usual standards in the early going this year with a 4.98 ERA through 12 starts before being placed on the IL with the club stating he'd been "feeling lethargic."
+Carrasco wasn't pitching up to his usual standards in the early going this year with a 4.98 ERA through 12 starts before being placed on the IL after "feeling lethargic," per the club.

 "He had been feeling sluggish, and because he's had some heart issues in the past, he had some blood tests that led to this conclusion," Indians manager Terry Francona told reporters in June, referring to a 2014 surgery the pitcher had for an irregular heartbeat.

-Jon Heyman of the MLB Network reported Cleveland hopes Carrasco is still able to make a full recovery and pitch again for the team during the 2019 season.
+Jon Heyman of MLB Network reported Cleveland hopes Carrasco will still be able to make a full recovery and pitch again during the 2019 season.

 The Indians' pitching depth has been tested this year with Corey Kluber and Danny Salazar also landing on the IL.
 But Shane Bieber and Mike Clevinger have stepped up alongside Trevor Bauer to at least give the club a strong top of the rotation.